Anfallnorr/FileManagerSystem/README.md

 ### 2. AssetMapper Configuration (Optional)

+> [!WARNING]
-If you want to use the built-in controller and assets provided by the bundle, create the following configuration files.
+> If you want to use the built-in controller and assets provided by the bundle, create the following configuration files.

 **Create** `config/packages/file_manager_system.yaml`: